 “Radiant soprano” Agnes Zsigovics has recently been hailed for her “purity of sound and expressivity,” (The Register-Guard), her voice reviewed as “stylish” (The New York Times), “hauntingly beautiful, creamy, velvety, bell-like” (The Morning Call), and “among the best ever” (Early Music Review).
-A recording artist for Sony BMG Classical, ATMA Classical, and Analekta, Zsigovics tours internationally, appearing with leading choirs and orchestras in the United States, South America, and Europe.
-She performed in Bach's St. John Passion with the Toronto Symphony Orchestra under Maestro Helmuth Rilling (2007) and Yannick Nézet-Séguin (2009) and made her Carnegie Hall debut in Weill Hall in 2011.
+A recording artist for Sony BMG, ATMA Classical, and Analekta, Agnes tours internationally, appearing with leading choirs and orchestras in the United States, South America, and Europe.
+She was a featured soloist at Carnegie Hall and performed the St. John Passion under Yannick Nézet-Séguin and with the Toronto Symphony Orchestra under Maestro Helmuth Rilling.

 Agnes' most recent appearances include her debut at the Oregon Bach Festival performing the Monteverdi Vespers, performances of Bach’s Mass in B minor and Cantata BWV 106 at the Bethlehem Bach Festival, Handel’s Messiah with the Guelph Chamber Choir and with Nota Bene Baroque Players, Arvo Pärt’s Stabat Mater with the Art of Time Ensemble, and a recording of Schutz’s Musikalisches Exequiem for Analekta due for release in late 2014.

 Upcoming engagements include The National Ballet of Canada (Pergolesi Stabat Mater choreographed by James Kudelka), The Grand Philharmonic Choir (Bach St. Matthew Passion), Theatre of Early Music (Purcell Dido and Aeneas), Les Idées heureuses (Bach Cantatas), and the Bethlehem Bach Festival.